hsnfirdaus/ace-code-editorjs/packages/ace-code-editorjs/README.md

 - `languages` : Configuring languages option.
 By default this plugin only load plain mode.
 - `options` : Configuration options for ace.
 For example: `theme`, `minLines`, `fontSize`, etc. You can see complete list in [Ace GitHub Wiki](https://github.com/ajaxorg/ace/wiki/Configuring-Ace).

-For `languages` the option must be object with string key as language output in data, value is object with key `label` (label of select option in editor) and `mode` (mode in ace).
+For `languages` the value must be object with string key as language output in data, object value is object with key `label` (label of select option in editor) and `mode` (mode in ace).
 Example:

 ```javascript
 const languages = {